sphaero/sphof/docs/guide.rst

 Processing.

 Additionally to these methods there are methods to enable communication between the Actors.
-Communication is done using signals which you'll need to use during the assignments.
+This communication is done using signals which you are going to use during the assignments.

-Using the Actor classes you can register variables to be used for communication between actors.
-I.e.:
+In the Actor classes you can register named variables to be used for communication with other Actors.
+I.e. to register an integer:

 .. code-block:: python
    :linenos: